-Killingly, CT -a rural community with multiple program sites
+Killingly, CT -a rural community with a growing program

 What Killingly Parents Say